 The Mindful Healthcare Scholars program (MHS) is an interprofessional program uniquely tailored for people working in, or who want to work in, any clinical system such as hospitals, healthcare systems, primary care, community health centers, mental healthcare, addiction treatment, and other healthcare institutions.
 The Mindful Healthcare Scholars program is a training program offered by the Center for Mindfulness and Compassion, affiliated with Cambridge Health Alliance (CHA) healthcare system, a Harvard Medical School (HMS) teaching hospital.

-The Mindful Healthcare Scholars training program was built around a Core Curriculum course that offers didactic and experiential sessions to develop –
+The Mindful Healthcare Scholars training program was built around a Foundations Course course that offers didactic and experiential sessions to develop –

 1) a personal mindful and compassionate presence,